MohammadBaniAbdElNabi/Linear-programming/README.md

 #### Running Codes

-* **Locate the Rocket Icon:** {🚀} On the top right of the pages with code, you will find a rocket icon.
+* **Locate the Rocket Icon 🚀:** On the top right of the pages with code, you will find a rocket icon.
 Hovering over it will reveal a "Live Code" button.

   **or**